Employer Insights

 Indiana Civil Air Patrol Leave

-One of the more unique leave laws in Indiana is Indiana Civil Air Patrol Leave.
-Under this law, employers may not take any adverse action against an employee for taking leave from work to engage in an emergency service operation if they are a member of the Indiana Civil Air Patrol.
+One of the more unique leave laws in Indiana is the Indiana Civil Air Patrol Leave.
+Under this law, employers may not take any adverse action against an employee for taking leave from work to engage in an emergency service operation if he or she is a member of the Indiana Civil Air Patrol.

 In order to take leave, an emergency service operation must have begun before the employee was scheduled to start work.
-In the event that the operation begins after an employee has already reported to work, the employee may still leave, provided they first obtain authorization from his or her supervisor before leaving.
+In the event that the operation begins after an employee has already reported to work, the employee may still leave, provided he or she first obtains authorization from his or her supervisor before leaving.

 Indiana Emergency Response Leave

-Employees in Indiana who are also part-time volunteer firefighters or medical service responders have specific leave protections under Indiana Emergency Response Leave.
+Employees in Indiana that are also part-time volunteer firefighters or medical service responders have specific leave protections under Indiana Emergency Response Leave.

 Under this law, employers may not take any adverse action against an employee for being absent from or leaving work early due to: